You are here

 Professor Schoenberg studies the psychology of money, with a particular emphasis on intergenerational wealth transfers and behavior in financial markets.
 His career has encompassed both practical experience and theoretical study in business, as Managing Director and Chief Knowledge Officer of Broadview International, a boutique investment bank; in government, as a Foreign Service Officer in the U.S. State Department; and in academia, having received a PhD in Psychology from Columbia University, an MBA in Decision Science from the Wharton School, an MSE in Computer and Information Science from the University of Pennsylvania, and an AB in Biology from Harvard.

 Jie is a current post-doctoral scholar in CDS.
 She has received her PhD at Teachers College of Columbia University.
 Her research interests include decision making under risk and uncertainty, decision making from experience, categorization, as well as developing quantitative models to predict both group level and individual level behavior.

 Zeynep Enkavi (Lab Coordinator)

 Zeynep recently graduated from the University of Pennsylvania majoring in Cognitive Science and German Studies.
 She completed her undergraduate honors thesis under the supervision of Prof. Kable and conducted experiments in intertemporal choice settings using eyetracking.
 Her research interests include cognitive and neural mechanisms underlying judgment and decision making.
-She hopes to pursue a PhD in neuroscience or psychology in the near future.
+She will be attending Stanford University starting in the fall as a PhD student in the Psychology Department.